SOCRATES (satellite)

-SOTA was the first lasercom on board a microsatellite, performing a variety of experiments in a less-than-6 kg compact package, being the main one the 10 Mbit/s links at 1549 nm using coarse and fine-pointing to accurately transmit the 35-mW laser through a 5-cm Cassegrain telescope.
-SOTA had other additional capabilities, i.e. B92-like QKD protocol at 800-nm band to perform the first-time quantum-limited demonstration from space.
+SOTA was the first lasercom on board a microsatellite, performing a variety of experiments in a compact package of a less than 6 kg.
+The main one is the 10 Mbit/s links at 1549 nm using coarse and fine-pointing to accurately transmit the 35-mW laser through a 5-cm Cassegrain telescope.
+Additional capabilities included a B92-like QKD protocol at 800-nm band for the first-time quantum-limited demonstration from space.

 Launch

 SOCRATES was launched from Tanegashima, Japan, on 24 May 2014 at 03:05:00 UTC by an H-IIA 202.